klange/toaruos/README.md

 All source code for the entire operating system is included in this repository.

-### Kernel

-The NIH kernel is essentially the same as the mainline kernel, though the PCI vendor and device ID list has been replaced with our own slimmed down version.
-This was the only third-party element of the ToaruOS kernel.
-Additionally, the headers for the kernel have been relocated from their original directories to facilitate a cleaner build.
-The NIH kernel should be considered the latest version of the ToaruOS kernel.

 ### Bootloader

-Mainline ToaruOS shipped with GRUB, which provided a multiboot-compatible ELF loader.
+ToaruOS 1.2.x and earlier shipped with GRUB, which provided a multiboot-compatible ELF loader.
 To that end, our native bootloader also implements multiboot.
 However, as writing a feature-complete bootloader is not a goal of this project, the native bootloader is very limited, supporting only ATAPI CDs on systems with El Torito "no-emulation" support.
 It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, VirtualBox, and VMware Player.

 ### Userspace